 "Man, you can't just play football.
 You've got to have the sway" - Robinho

-Brazilian football has always had a magical quality and a romance associated with it.
+Brazilian football (soccer) has always had a magical quality and a romance associated with it.
 As well as helping them win the World Cup a record five times, it is what makes Brazil everybody's favourite team after their own country.
 But what sets Brazil and its football apart from the rest?

 One of the answers is Ginga - an almost indefinable, mystical quality of movement and attitude possessed only by Brazilians and evident in everything they do.
 The way they walk, talk, dance and approach everything in their lives.

-Ginga is what gives Brazilian futbol players their fluidity and rhythm on the pitch and enables them to 'Joga Bonito' (Play Beautiful).
+Ginga is what gives Brazilian futbol players their fluidity and rhythm on the soccer pitch and enables them to 'Joga Bonito' (Play Beautiful).